IreneAV/IreneAV/README.md

    👀 I’m interested in learning to code and develop some useful projects.

-   🌱 I’m currently learning JavaScript, Python and SQL.
+   🌱 Currently learning JavaScript, Python and SQL.

-   💞️ I’m looking to collaborate on whatever I am able to help with :)
+   💞️ Looking to collaborate on whatever I am able to help with :)

    📫 How to reach me: